Soumyadeepchanda/celebal-tech/Week4/Readme.md

-# CNN Feature Maps Visualization for Emotions using FER 2013 Dataset
+# 1.CNN Feature Maps Visualization for Emotions using FER 2013 Dataset
 This project aims to visualize the feature maps of a Convolutional Neural Network (CNN) trained on the FER 2013 dataset to predict emotions.
 The FER 2013 dataset contains facial images labeled with various emotions, including angry, happy, sad, and more.

 ## Dataset